 One of Britain’s most successful Olympians, after collecting three Olympic silvers Katherine finally took gold alongside Anna Watkins at the London Games.
 She returned to her boat in time for the Rio Olympics and once again won silver.
-She has published her autobiography, Dreams Do Come True, gained a PhD (in homicide) and now supports the next generation of sportspeople as Chair of UK Sport.
-In her speeches Katherine reveals the little things she did differently to improve, how the ability to identify and exploit opportunity pays off in high level competition, and how she moved from focusing on her own peak performance to helping up-and-coming athletes do the same.
-She also describes “the terror, fear, excitement and passion” of competition.
+After then gaining her PhD (in homicide), she went on to support the next generation of sportspeople as Chair of UK Sport before taking over at the British Olympic Association as the organisations first woman Chair.

 Biography